AmandaDErrico/analysis-app/README.md

 # MyAnalysisApp
-simple web app that queries data from backend mysql database and renders results to page
+simple web app that queries data from backend mysql database and renders results to page using **React**